kelseykodes/readMe-generator/README.md

   - [Questions](#questions)

 # Description:
-  find the best gyms in Atlanta, Ga!!
+  having fun on an app!
 ## Installation:
-  no installation required!
+  no installation required.
 ## Usage:
-  open it and have fun.
+  have fun on an app(:
 ## Contributing:
   me
 # License: